-Use of bond-financed property when completed and placed in service will be reviewed by the Treasurer.
+Use of bond-financed property when completed and placed in service will be reviewed by the Treasurer annually.
 Use of bond-financed property must be measured separately for each bond issue.

 - 1. Limit on Private (Non-Exempt) Use. - a.
 Governmental Bonds.
-Average annual private use of bond-financed property over the life of the issue cannot exceed 10% of the proceeds (or 5% if the use is unrelated to the governmental use or disproportionate to the governmental use).
-Private use will be determined annually as a percentage of total use of proceeds of the bond issue. - b.
+Average annual private use of bond-financed property over the life of the Issue cannot exceed the lesser of 10% of the proceeds (or 5% if the use is unrelated or disproportionate to the governmental use) and \$15,000,000.
+The amount of private use of property to which bond proceeds have been allocated will be determined annually as a percentage of private use of that property during the annual period. - b.
 PABs.
-In connection with PABs, the following: inquiry will be made determine if the facilities are qualified facilities financed with PABs; determine whether 95% of the "net proceeds" of the issue were used for qualifying purposes. - 2.
-Review of Contracts and Agreements.
-Contracts and agreements with private business users for the lease, management, sponsored research, or any other potential private/non-exempt use of bond-financed property will be reviewed prior to execution for compliance with the private use limits.
+In connection with PABs, the following inquiry will be made to determine if the facilities are qualified facilities financed with PABs; determine whether 95% of the "net proceeds" of the issue have been and are being used for qualifying purposes. - Review of Contracts and Agreements.
+Contracts and agreements with private business users for the lease, management, sponsored research, or any other potential private/non-exempt use of bond-financed property will be reviewed prior to execution or modification for compliance with the private use limits.
 This review will include a determination of whether any arrangement meets the safe harbors of Internal Revenue Service Rev. Proc.
-97-13, as modified by Rev. Proc.
-2001-39, or, with respect to research arrangements, Rev. Proc.
+2017-13 or, with respect to research arrangements, Rev. Proc.
 2007-47.
-It will also include a determination of whether any arrangement meets the exception for incidental use under Treas.
-Reg. § 1.141-3(d)(5), the exception for general public use under Treas.
-Reg. § 1.141-3(d)(3).
-This paragraph 2 generally does not apply to PABs; instead, the statutory and regulatory requirements for PABs apply.
+It will also include a determination of whether any arrangement meets the exception for incidental use under Treasury Regulation § 1.141-3(d)(5), the exception for general public use under Treasury Regulation § 1.141-3(c), or the exception for certain short-term arrangements under Treasury Regulation § 1.141-3(d)(3).
+This paragraph 2 generally does not apply to PABs, other than qualified 501(c)(3) bonds issued pursuant to Code Section 145; instead, the statutory and regulatory requirements for PABs apply.

+- For output facilities, the Issuer will consult Treas.
+Regs. §§ 1.141-7 and 1.141-8.
 The Issuer will consult the Tax Certificate and Agreement. - 3.
 Tracking Private (Non-Exempt) Use.
-Agreements with private business users or non-profit organizations for lease or management or services contracts or other private business use involving bond-financed property will be tracked and aggregated with other private business uses for compliance with the 10% (or 5%) limit, as set forth in the Tax Certificate and Agreement for the applicable bonds.
+Agreements with private business users or non-profit organizations for lease or management or services contracts or other private business use involving bond-financed property will be tracked and aggregated with other private business uses for compliance with the 10% (or 5%) or \$15,000,000 limits, as set forth in the Tax Certificate and Agreement for the applicable bonds.
 The Issuer will consult the Tax Certificate and Agreement in order to ensure ongoing compliance in the case of PABs regarding the proper use of the proceeds test. - 4.
 Change in Use.
-No item of bond-financed property will be sold or transferred to a non-exempt party without advance arrangement of a "remedial action" under the applicable Treasury Regulations (see Treasury Regulations §§ 1.141-12 and 1.142-2.).

-5. Limitation on Private Payment for Certain Bonds.
+No interest in any item of bond-financed property will be sold, transferred or otherwise disposed of without advance arrangement of a "remedial action" under the applicable Treasury Regulations (see Treasury Regulations §§ 1.141-2, 1.141-12, and 1.142-2). - 5.
+Limitation on Private Payment for Certain Bonds.
 With respect to PABs and certain governmental bonds, the Issuer will track payments of debt service on an issue that are directly or indirectly to be derived from payments used or to be used for a private business use.
 The Issuer will consult the Tax Certificate and Agreement in order to ensure on-going compliance with the private payment rules in Code Section 141 and Treasury Regulation § 1.141-4.